-Once you complete your review of the debt settlement guides you will know more than the majority sales people who are the front line for selling debt negotiation to the public.
+Once you complete your review of our debt settlement guide, you will know more than the majority of sales people who are the front line for selling debt negotiation to the public.

 CRN advocates settling credit card debt as a personal financial solution.
 We have provided debt settlement education and debt negotiation services since 2004.
 We are good at it.
 We have made our customers, members, and readers good at it.
 We are also not your Aunt Mildred’s debt settlement company (no offense Mildred).